The Checklist sections

 Enrolling in Medicare Part B is optional.
 It’s entirely your decision.
 However, here are some things to consider.

-- Consider the health status of you and your spouse.
-Healthcare costs tend to increase with age, and Medicare Part B will help cover some of the costs.
+• Consider the health care needs of you and your spouse.
+While there’s a lot we can’t predict, healthcare costs tend to increase with age.
+Medicare Part B will help cover some of the costs.

-- Even in good health, accidents and health concerns occur.
-Being prepared with Medicare Part B can help you maintain your financial security.
+• Prepare — even in good health, accidents and health concerns occur.
+Medicare Part B can help you maintain your financial security.

 Plans that work with Medicare